Hywan/LaMaisonVivante/dhw-ventilation/nilan/README.md

 ### Format

-The `nilan-reader` tool is designed to work in multiple environments.
+The `nilan` tool is designed to work in multiple environments.

 #### Text